 Collaboration with the police was another option that came up in some focus groups.
-Some participants in Romania, Poland and Montenegro mentioned having cooperated with the police in order to deal with violent incidents regarding students (Vujović, 2016) having invited the police to implement preventive and raising awareness programmes (Rafalska&Styslavska, 2016) or just considering the involvement of the police as a possible option in the process of dealing with violent incidents (Mitulescu, Scoda&Şandru, 2016).
-Nonetheless in Hungary it was reported that notifying the police has not been necessary so far (Enyedi&Lázár, 2016, p.
+Some participants in Montenegro, Poland and Romania mentioned having cooperated with the police in order to deal with violent incidents involving students, (Vujović, 2016) having invited the police to implement preventive and raising awareness programmes (Rafalska & Styslavska, 2016) or just considering the involvement of the police as a possible option in the process of dealing with violent incidents (Mitulescu, Scoda & Şandru, 2016).
+Nonetheless in Hungary it was reported that notifying the police had not been necessary so far (Enyedi & Lázár, 2016, p.
 7).
-It seems that in these countries, school stakeholders view the police as a member of the community, which can constitute a potential ally in violence management and prevention.
+It seems that in these countries, school stakeholders view the police as members of the community, who could constitute a potential ally in violence management and prevention.

-We support the idea of teamwork, collaboration between classmasters, principals, parents, police.
+We support the idea of teamwork, collaboration between classmasters, principals, parents, and police.
 (School principal, Romania, p.
 14)